-XSS Attack: Hidden Threat
+XSS Attack: Hidden Threats

-The template engine of Anqi CMS adopts a design philosophy similar to Django, one of whose core characteristics isThe default HTML automatic escaping mechanismThis means, when you use double curly braces in the template{{ 变量 }}When outputting variable content, the template engine automatically escapes the HTML special characters contained within, converting them to their corresponding HTML entities.
-For example,<is escaped to&lt;,>is escaped to&gt;,"is escaped to&quot;This default behavior is the first and most important line of defense set by the Aiqi CMS to prevent XSS attacks.
+The template engine of AnQi CMS adopts a design philosophy similar to Django, one of the core characteristics beingThe default HTML automatic escaping mechanismThis means that when you use double curly braces in the template{{ 变量 }}When outputting variable content, the template engine automatically escapes the special HTML characters contained within it and converts them to the corresponding HTML entities.
+For example,<will be escaped to&lt;,>will be escaped to&gt;,"will be escaped to&quot;This is the default behavior of the Anqi CMS to prevent XSS attacks, and it is also the most important defense line.

-Suppose a user maliciously inputs<script>alert('XSS');</script>Such content, if you output it directly in the template{{ user_input }}, the AnQi CMS will automatically escape it as&lt;script&gt;alert(&#39;XSS&#39;);&lt;/script&gt;This way, the browser will treat it as plain text instead of executable JavaScript code, effectively preventing the occurrence of XSS attacks.
+Suppose a user maliciously inputs<script>alert('XSS');</script>This content, if you output it directly in the template{{ user_input }},the AnQi CMS will automatically escape it as&lt;script&gt;alert(&#39;XSS&#39;);&lt;/script&gt;This way, the browser will treat it as plain text rather than executable JavaScript code, thereby effectively preventing XSS attacks.

-1. safeFilters: Carefully Allow 'Safe' HTML
+1. safeFilters: Carefully allow "safe" HTML to pass

-At this point, the Safe CMS providessafeFilter.
-Use{{ 变量|safe }}The template engine can be told that the content of this variable is validated and safe HTML, which does not require escaping.
+At this time, the security CMS providedsafeFilter.
+Use{{ 变量|safe }}This can tell the template engine that the content of this variable is validated and safe HTML, and does not need to be escaped.

-For example, if you are editing an article in the rich text editor in the background, the content may contain<p>这是一段<strong>加粗</strong>的文本</p>.
-In the template, you can output it like this:
+For example, if you edit an article in the rich text editor on the back end, its content may include<p>这是一段<strong>加粗</strong>的文本</p>.
+You can output it like this in the template:

 <div>